-Objects don’t stay on place, they move around.
-Object can move around to accommodate maintenance or a failure.
+Objects don’t stay in place, they move around.
+Object can move around to accommodate maintenance or failure.
 Objects can also move around to better balance a load or move between data centers and geographies.
 In many cases it is done automatically without the need for human intervention.
 What do you do when you need to monitor application components that are a moving target?

 Now you see it, now you don’t!
-Servers used to be there forever, virtual machines existed for a long period of time, containers have a much shorter lifetime.
+Servers used to be there forever, even virtual machines existed for a long period of time, but containers have a much shorter lifetime.
 Keeping information about application components that are gone, and looking for that information when you troubleshoot a problem, is an interesting challenge.

 You add all these challenges together what do you get?